RobertARandolph/AdmiralBumbleBee.com/DAW-Explain.md

 ## Remote Collaboration

-Support for collaboration over a network connection.
+Support for collaboration over a network connection _remotely_.
 Live collaboration will be given higher ratings than non-live systems, however implementation is key.

+## Local Collaboration

+Support for collaborating with users in the same physical space.

 ## Project Interchange